Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/cs2210/datapath.md

  - Whether a value should be stored into the register file
  - Which MUX inputs to select (e.g., ALU input from register or immediate)

+## Random Knowledge
+Pipelining is a technique where the CPU overlaps the execution of multiple instructions by dividing instruction processing into stages.

+Instead of completing one instruction before starting the next, the CPU works on different stages of several instructions at the same time.

+Think of FDE Cycle

 # Summary Cheat Sheet